Monday, February 24, 2014 5:44 pm

 Tribe's lawyer: Eviction related to missing funds

 The Cedarville Rancheria is a federally recognized tribe with 35 registered members.
-The Rancheria owns 26 acres in Cedarville, where most members reside in nine small, one-story houses on lots on the outskirts of town.
-The tribal houses are clustered around a small playground.
+The Rancheria owns 26 acres in Cedarville, where most members reside in nine small, one-story houses built in the 1950s on the outskirts of town.

 After running out of bullets, Rhoades grabbed a kitchen knife and stabbed a woman, police said.
 She chased one of Davis' daughters out of the building and into the parking lot while brandishing the knife.

-The tribe's headquarters a ranch-style building with a pitched brown metal roof is in a residential area about a block from the police station.
+The tribe's headquarters — a ranch-style building with a pitched brown metal roof and solar panels — is in a residential area about a block from the police station.
 Police were alerted to the attack by a woman covered in blood pounding on a side entrance to City Hall, which also houses the police.

 The tribe is busy cleaning the building, and it is uncertain whether it will resume using the facility because of the slayings, Duran said.